code-distortion/laravel-helpers/README.md

 Str::of($string)->unspace();
 ```

+> By default, all *whitespace* characters are searched for and replaced with spaces.

-You can specify which character/s to remove:
+You can specify which character/s to search for:

 ```php
 // '_a__b__c_' >> 'a_b_c'
 Str::unspace($string, '_');
 Str::of($string)->unspace('_');
 ```

+> Searching for an empty string will search for all *whitespace* characters.

 And you can specify a replacement: